-To understand how funding plays a role in the development of infrastructure, and specifically open access networks, we spoke to Matteo Andreoletti, Head of Infrastructure Equity for Europe and North America at Whitehelm Capital.
-The company was pivotal in funding SiFi's initial FiberCity® deployments, allowing the roll out of citywide open access fiber networks to cities including Fullerton, CA, Placentia, CA, and Salem, MA, with investment planned for further cities.
+To understand how funding plays a role in the development of infrastructure, and specifically open access networks, we spoke to Matteo Andreoletti, Head of Infrastructure Equity for Europe and North America at Patrizia.
+The company was pivotal in funding SiFi's initial FiberCity® deployments, allowing the roll out of citywide open access fiber networks, and investment is planned for future cities.

-CAN YOU TELL US ABOUT Whitehelm Capital and the Focus of the firm?
+CAN YOU TELL US ABOUT Patrizia and the focus of the firm?

 We are a global fund manager dedicated to infrastructure.
-That has been our focus for the last 23 years.
+That has been our focus for the last 24 years.
 We facilitate long-term investment by longterm investors, such as pension funds or other institutional investors, into the long-term assets of an economy.

 Infrastructure is a critical asset that has been the backbone of producing a sustainable future for our planet.
 For us, infrastructure is effectively the capitalintensive projects that underpin the economy.
 We measure it in terms of its capital intensity and how essential the service is; the likes of water, waste, and social care systems all need large investments.
-Over the last 23 years, we've invested around €7bn Euros across 103 investments.
+Over the last 24 years, we've invested around €7bn Euros across 103 investments.
 We started in Australia where there were major opportunities in the capital and pension fund markets and then expanded to North and South America, as well as Europe and Asia.